wpcodefactory/color-or-image-variation-swatches-for-woocommerce/readme.txt

 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Provides an autocomplete feature to search WooCommerce products.
+Provides new WooCommerce type attributes (color,label,image)

 == Description ==

-**Color or Image Variation Swatches for WooCommerce by Algoritmika** provides an appealing variation instead of the native one from WooCommerce
+**Color or Image Variation Swatches for WooCommerce by Algoritmika** provides new WooCommerce type attributes (color,label,image)

+**Check some of its features:**

+* Create a new type attribute for handling colors
+* Create a new type attribute for handling labels
+* Create a new type attribute for handling images

 = Feedback =
 * We are open to your suggestions and feedback.
 Thank you for using or trying out one of our plugins!